The California rice producer has helped establish the first standards for regenerative rice and set a goal for its entire crop to be ROC by 2027.

 The launch of the White Basmati ROC product is only the first step for Lundberg, which also announced plans to have its entire organic crop RO-certified by 2027.

 The realization of the first US-grown ROC rice happened because of a collaboration between Lundberg, the ROA and Whole Foods Market — where the product is set to go on sale next month.

 “Whole Foods has been a tremendous partner in this movement,” Whitlow says.

-Whole Foods requires any product it sells claiming to be “regenerative” to be certified either through ROC or the Savory Institute’s Land to Market certification.
-The overarching goal is to provide some continuity on the shelf in choice and education when consumers are looking for regenerative products.
+Whole Foods currently accepts ROC, along with the Savory Institute's Ecological Outcome Verification (EOV) or Regenified as standards.
+The goal is to provide some continuity on the shelf in choice and education when consumers are looking for regenerative products.

 “The environment has always been a key stakeholder for Whole Foods Market, and we know regenerative agriculture practices are increasingly important to our customers,” says Whole Foods’ executive leader of grocery, AnaMaria Friede.
 “Regenerative Organic Alliance is one of the certifying bodies Whole Foods Market regularly engages with on this important agriculture movement.”

 Although Whole Foods declined to discuss details of the collaboration, both Sengelmann and Bryce Lundberg say that getting this product to market with the labeling and information control required for a regenerative product would not have happened without the grocery giant’s help.
 White Basmati also happens to be one of Lundberg Family Farms’ biggest sellers.

 “(This product) was born with Whole Foods,” Lundberg adds.